bgveenstra/express-intro/README.md

 3. Next edit `app.js` to run the same ajax call as above and console log the data.
 Remember to put your ajax call inside the handler for the document ready event: `$(document).on('ready', function() {})`.
 Consider moving the success handling function definition outside the ajax call, since it's about to get more complicated!

 3. Once you have that, edit `app.js` to display this data on your `index.html` page using jQuery.
-Decide how you want it to look.
-You might also find it useful to edit `index.html`!
+Decide how you want it to look.  **Hint:** You might also find it useful to edit `index.html`!

 4. Restart your server and refresh the page.
 You should see a list of album titles on the page.